How to Trade Copper Online

 Copper options work in a similar way to futures contracts, in that they represent an agreement regarding the exchange of a specified amount of copper in the future.

-However, a copper options contract provides its holder with the right, but not the obligation, to buy or sell (depending on the type of contract) a specified amount of copper and a predetermined price by the contract’s expiry date.
+However, a copper options contract provides its holder with the right, but not the obligation, to buy or sell (depending on the type of contract) a specified amount of copper at a predetermined price by the contract’s expiry date.

 Copper CFD Trading

-Contracts For Difference (CFDs) represent a contract between two parties in which they agree to exchange the difference in price of an underlying asset between the time the contract is opened and closed.
+Contracts for Difference (CFDs) represent a contract between two parties in which they agree to exchange the difference in price of an underlying asset between the time the contract is opened and closed.

 Similarly to trading copper futures and options, copper CFD trading does not require the trader to take ownership of or deliver physical copper.
 Furthermore, like futures, CFDs also benefit from the use of leverage, which allows traders to command larger position sizes with a smaller deposit.
 However, as well as magnifying potential profits, leverage can also magnify potential losses, meaning that it must be used with caution.